111: Moon Zero Two

 There’s a space Blue Light Special in quadrant B9.

 Kmart is a discount store chain started in 1962 by Sebastian Kresge.
-They became famous for their “Blue Light Specials” and the phrase “Attention Kmart shoppers.”
+They became famous for their “Blue Light Specials” in the 1990s: 15-minute deals announced over the store’s PA system.
 In 2002, the company filed for bankruptcy and in 2004, they merged with Sears, Roebuck & Company.
 It should be noted that the actual phrase referring to brothels is “Red Light District,” which originated in the late 1800s when brothels were marked by red-colored lamps.

 I’m here for the Gumby wedding.

-Animator Art Clokey created Gumby, the green, lopsided claymation figure, in 1956.
+Animator Art Clokey created Gumby, the green, lopsided claymation figure, in 1955.
 The television show starring Gumby, Pokey, and friends aired original episodes for seven years, from 1956 to 1963.
 A Gumby short, “Robot Rumpus,” aired as part of Show 912, The Screaming Skull.
+Clokey also created Davey and Goliath for the Lutheran Church.

 Test your love?
 Flaming!
 Great.